-Over several years, feasibility and performance studies on a L1 pixel-based trigger have been developed within the framework of the CMS Phase-2 upgrade studies.
+Over several years, feasibility and performance studies on an L1 pixel-based trigger have been developed within the framework of the CMS Phase-2 upgrade studies.
 They focused on the possible benefits of including the pixel information for improving the electron selection and including the b tagging, both at L1~\cite{Moon_2015, Moon_2016}.
 This option is not currently retained by CMS for Phase-2~\cite{CMS-phase2L1TDR}.
-However, the goal here is to further develop these studies, for keeping opened an eventual beyond-baseline option in Phase-2 for including the pixel information in a beneficial and realistic way in the L1 trigger.
-Unlike what is presently done by ATLAS at the second 1 MHz step in the trigger chain or CMS HLT\footnote{As in Phase 1, the processing of the pixel detector information for Phase-2 in CMS, is currently performed at HLT \cite{CMS-HLTPhase2TDR, Bocci_2020}}, the purpose of this study is to explore the feasibility and interest of including part of the pixel information at 40 MHz, with, as objective, a second stage upgrade after the start of the HL-LHC.
+However, the goal here is to further develop these studies, to keep open an eventual beyond-baseline option in Phase-2 for including the pixel information in a beneficial and realistic way in the L1 trigger.
+Unlike what is presently done by ATLAS at the second 1 MHz step in the trigger chain or CMS HLT\footnote{As in Phase-1, the processing of the pixel detector information for Phase-2 in CMS, is currently performed at HLT \cite{CMS-HLTPhase2TDR, Bocci_2020}}, the purpose of this study is to explore the feasibility and interest of including part of the pixel information at 40 MHz, with, as objective, a second stage upgrade after the start of the HL-LHC.

-This paper concentrates, as a first example, on a new approach for further improving the electron trigger over the overall pseudorapidity ($\eta$) coverage, benefiting of an increased granularity of the calorimetry and a novel and detailed track reconstruction algorithm in the case of CMS.
-This can be translated to triggering applications other than the electron case.

-It stresses the benefits in the L1 trigger performances by including the pixel information in the electron trigger used here as an example case.
+This paper concentrates, as a first example, on a new approach for further improving the electron trigger over the overall pseudorapidity ($\eta$) coverage, with increased granularity of the calorimetry and a novel and detailed track reconstruction algorithm.
+This can be applied to triggering applications other than the electron case.
+It stresses the benefits in the L1 trigger performance by including the pixel information in the electron trigger used here as an example case.

-The Section 2 briefly describes the simulation framework completed for details by Appendix A. The L1 pixel track reconstruction algorithm (PiXTRK), first introduced in [5, 6], is developed in great details in Section 3.
+Section 2 briefly describes the simulation framework completed for details in Appendix A. The L1 pixel track reconstruction algorithm (PiXTRK), first introduced in [5, 6], is developed in great detail in Section 3.
 An improvement of this track trigger algorithm by including the track isolation in the pixel clusters is introduced in Section 4.
 The results and performances are summarized in Section 5.
 The main technological challenges are tackled in Section 6.
 Section 7 concludes with the perspectives.